-As we approach the beginning of a new school year, many 16-year olds across the country will be considering what they want to do next.
+As we approach the mid-point of another new school year, many 16-year olds across the country will be considering what they want to do next, and many are asking the question ‘Does an Apprenticeship Count as Full Time Education?’.
 Here at Employing an Apprentice we’re determined to champion all students, and all education paths.
 That’s why we want to explain to you what the law is on leaving school and starting an apprenticeship.

 The law states that in the UK you must be in full-time education until you are 18.
 However, this can cause some confusion as it is not clear what classes as full-time education.
 And it leaves many unanswered questions regarding apprenticeships and their dual status of employment and education.